 IRB requirements need to be addressed any time you gather information from people about their lives.
-This is particularly true when working with vulnerable populations.
 IRB review and approvals take time, so we suggest that you start early or structure your FE to not need review.
 Please submit all materials at least one full term (two terms are preferred) in advance of your planned field experience.
 Processes begun after that point may not receive necessary approvals in time for planned departure out of the country Please note that all international field experiences must involve a host, host agency, or organization; university-sanctioned field experiences will not be approved in the absence of a formal host.